The First Overnight Hiking Trip: what was packed

 camping and hiking food

-I wanted to keep the easy and fast.
+I wanted to keep the food easy and fast.
 I had tried some recipes out at home, but they hadn’t been a huge success so we took the very easy option, and got a dehydrated meal for 2 for our evening meal (and we had brought along bowls, mug and spork each).
 See some of the range of yummy options here – cottage pie or spaghetti bolognaise

-Plenty of snacks too to keep high, but I didn’t eat much, as I was more thirsty than hungry.
+Plenty of snacks too to keep energy levels high, but I didn’t eat much, as I was more thirsty than hungry.
 I know how important it is to eat well on a hike, so I would need to consider that as an area needing improvement by myself for future walks.

 And naturally coffee and milk (powdered and in small bag).
 We did use the MSR Mugmate to get our brewed coffee.
 Just because we are hiking and going lightweight, didn’t mean we had to drink instant.
 For a full range of what sort of coffee makers you could take on your trip, read our story on the top 10 coffee makers for camping and hiking.